Existing customer transition

 Step 2: Test it |

 We recommend that you test the Hub on your own machine before deploying to all staff.
-The Hub provides and number of new features and replaces the following ones.
-So you first need to un-install these:
+The Hub provides a number of new features and replaces the following ones.
+So you first need to uninstall these:

 Select Add Location to CloudFiler You should find that this works as expected.
 If you are a CloudFiler Admin or are in the CF Admin group, when you right-click the Hub icon you should find that you can launch the Location Manager and that it no longer requires a tenant key.